-- Mail the application and check payment to City Hall (attn.: Building Department).
+- Mail the application and check payment to City Hall (attn.: Planning Department).

 - Drop off the application and check into the brown metal box attached to the wall located to the right of City Hall's front door.

-Fees will be waived, and no hearing will be required, for the following:
+Fees can be waived, and no hearing will be required, for the following:

 2. Fire Prone Tree: Fire prone trees are defined as Acacia (any over 50 feet in height), Arborvitae, California Bay, Bishop Pine, Cedars, Coulter Pine, Cypress, Douglas Fir, Eucalyptus Species (Blue Gum and Red Gum), False Cypress, Gray Pine, Junipers, Knobcone Pine, Larch Trees, Monterey Pine, Spruces, Torrey Pine, and Yew.
-(Requires investigation, verification, and approval by the Fire Department prior to issuance of a permit.
+Requires investigation, verification, and approval by the Fire Department prior to issuance of a permit.
 The Fire Marshal will make this determination.

 5. Sudden Oak Death: With permit application, provide an arborist report substantiating the tree is affected with Sudden Oak Death.
-(Requires investigation, verification, and approval by the Fire Department and/or Building Division Staff before the issuance of a permit).
+Requires investigation, verification, and approval by the Fire Department and/or Planning Division Staff before the issuance of a permit.

-Note: Heritage trees that pose a hazard in terms of disease, fire-prone trees identified on tree removal process danger, or instability, may be removed without need for fees or a hearing. as described below.
-You can contact the Central Marin Fire Department (firstname.lastname@example.org) in advance of submitting a permit for help determining if a heritage tree on your property may qualify for removal under the hazardous and/or fire-prone tree guidelines.
+Note: Heritage trees that pose a hazard in terms of disease, fire-prone trees identified on tree removal process danger, or instability, may be removed without need for fees or a hearing.
+You can contact the Central Marin Fire Department in advance of submitting a permit for help determining if a heritage tree on your property may qualify for removal under the hazardous and/or fire-prone tree guidelines.

 Unless approved for any of the five (5) conditions above, a public notice giving a brief overview of the application and arborist report is mailed to property owners within 300 feet of the subject property.